 At every level—local, state, and national—there are resources to help people with and without diabetes.
 Whether your client is looking to prevent or delay diabetes, there are community resources for diabetics and programs available to help through organizations like the CDC.

 On a state and local level, the CDC also offers resources for all the professionals who assist in diabetes care as well as those who are looking to get involved, too.

 3. Family & friends

-Whatever the case, helping your patient have resources to better communicate their needs and convey their situation to loved ones will help them better adjust and be equipped to make good choices together.
+Whatever the case, helping your patient have resources to communicate their needs better and convey their situation to loved ones will help them better adjust and be equipped to make good choices together.

 Great resources to refer your patients to include:

 Caring for your patient’s condition is just one part of your work as a medical professional or technician.
 Utilizing these resources can help patients feel supported in their health transition.
-Consider passing this information along to help your clients live easier.
+Consider passing this information along to help your clients lives easier.